matthew-thaokhamlue/fast-project-docs-mcp/README.md

 #### Generate a PRD

 ```
-Use the generate_prd tool to create a product requirements document for a mobile fitness tracking app with features like workout logging, progress tracking, and social sharing.
+Use the generate_prd tool with template_config "default_prd" to create a product requirements document for a mobile fitness tracking app with features like workout logging, progress tracking, and social sharing.
 ```

+**Important**: Use template_config values:
+- `"default_prd"` for Product Requirements Documents
+- `"default_spec"` for Technical Specifications
+- `"default_design"` for Design Documents

 #### Generate a SPEC from existing PRD

 ```
-Use the generate_spec tool to create a technical specification based on the PRD.md file, focusing on the backend architecture and API design for the fitness tracking app.
+Use the generate_spec tool with template_config "default_spec" to create a technical specification based on the PRD.md file, focusing on the backend architecture and API design for the fitness tracking app.
 ```

 #### Analyze Reference Resources